 Can a game get you enlightened?

-Not yet, but a sampling of virtual reality games I tried out at last month’s Buddhism and Technology Conference in Shanghai suggests that we might be on our way.
+Not yet, but a sampling of virtual reality games I tried out at the June 2017 Buddhism and Technology Conference in Shanghai suggests that we might be on our way.

 To be sure, none of the game designers I talked with promised total liberation from suffering.
 Rather, they are focused on more transitory shifts: creating transformative experiences, training the mind to meditate, and building calm.
 More samadhi [concentration] than panna [wisdom], in the terms of the Pali Canon.